1. Please provide your ESG-related policies.

 16. After making the decision to invest in a fund/company, what is your process for monitoring the investment’s ESG performance during your ownership period?

-In 2021, we implemented an annual ESG questionnaire for investment counterparties.
-For each of the 17Capital investments, an ESG questionnaire is sent to the underlying fund manager that requests comprehensive data on environmental, social and governance issues.
+For each of the 17Capital investments, an annual ESG questionnaire is sent to the underlying fund manager that requests comprehensive data on environmental, social and governance issues.
 We are actively collecting the data on an annual basis, in order to monitor potential risks, but also to be able to provide guidance and help our counterparties to become more sustainable.

 17. How do you ensure that your investments’ management devotes sufficient resources to ESG factors?